cloudmaven/documentation/pages/aws/aws_hipaa.md

   - Dedicated Instance
   - Lambda Service
   - NAT Gateway
-  - HIPAA-aligned tech at AWS (original 9; need to add with link the new ones)
+  - HIPAA-aligned tech at AWS: 13+
-    - S3 storage
-    - EC2 compute instances (VMs)
-    - EBS elastic block storage: Attached filesystem
-    - RDS relational database service
-    - DynamoDB database
-    - EMR elastic map reduce: Hadoop/Spark engine support
-    - ELB elastic load balancer
-    - Glacier archival storage
-    - Redshift data warehouse
 - "How can you be using Lambda?
 It is not on the list...?"
   - Tools that do not come in contact with PHI can be thought of as 'triggers and orchestration'.
   - Services that may come in contact with PHI can be described as 'data and compute'
-- Encryption
-  - HIPAA requires data be encrypted at rest, i.e. on a storage device
-  - HIPAA requires data be encrypted in transit, e.g. moving from one storage device to another
 - This block of text was formerly the close-out plan for the POC; please review
   - Set up Ansible-assisted process for configuring and running jobs on EC2 instances
   - Pushing data to S3
     - Console does not seem like a good mechanism
     - Third party apps such as Cloudberry are possible...
     - AWS CLI with scripts: Probably the most direct method
-  - Compute scale test: Involves setting up some substantial processing power
-    - Implication is that the SCE can intrinsically fire up EC2 instances as needed
+- How does the SCE fire up arbitrary EC2 instances as needed?
   - Launch **W** x 5 Dedicated instances, call these **Wi**
   - Assign S3 access role
-    - Encrypted volumes
+  - Encrypted EBS volumes
   - S/w pre-installed (e.g. genomics pipelines)
   - Update issue: Pipeline changes, etcetera;
 - **Wi** can be pre-populated with reference data: Sheena Todhunter operational scenario
     - Assumes that a SCE exists in perpetuity to perform some perfunctory pipeline processing
     - On **B**
       - Create SQS queue of objects in S3